-- (a) Minimum Shareholders' Equity.
-The Borrower will not permit Shareholders' Equity at the last day of any fiscal quarter of the Borrower to be less than \$500,000,000 plus 25% of the net proceeds of the sale of Equity Interests by the Borrower and its Subsidiaries after the Sixth Amendment Effective Date (other than proceeds of sales of Equity Interests by and among the Borrower and its Subsidiaries). - (b) Asset Coverage Ratio.
-The Borrower will not permit the Asset Coverage Ratio at the last day of any fiscal quarter of the Borrower to be less than 2.00 to 1 at any time. - (c) Liquidity Test.
+(c) Borrower Asset Coverage Ratio.
+The Borrower will not permit the Borrower Asset Coverage Ratio at the last day of any fiscal quarter of the Borrower to be less than 2.00 to 1 at any time.

+(d) Consolidated Asset Coverage Ratio.
+The Borrower will not permit the Consolidated Asset Coverage Ratio at the last day of any fiscal quarter of the Borrower to be less than 1.50 to 1 at any time.

+(e) Liquidity Test.
 The Borrower will not permit (a) the sum of (i) the aggregate Value of the Portfolio Investments that are Cash (excluding Cash Collateral for outstanding Letters of Credit) or that can be converted to Cash in fewer than 10 Business Days without more than a 5% change in price, plus (ii) the aggregate amount of Relevant Available Funds that can be converted to Cash in fewer than 10 Business Days, to be less than (b) 10% of the Covered Debt Amount, for more than 30 consecutive Business Days during any period when the Adjusted Covered Debt Balance is greater than 90% of the Adjusted Borrowing Base.